 Practicum refers to the great variety of opportunities Post Oak provides for students to pursue their own interests, discover their own passions, and develop talents for work that enhances their own lives and contributes to a better world beyond the walls of the school.
 Practicum can include student endeavors as diverse as working as a lab or office intern, museum docent, or research, teaching, or coaching assistant.
 Practicum can also include more personal projects, such as writing for publication, giving musical or poetry performances, or campaigning to raise awareness on a social issue.
 What all practicum will have in common is potential (1) for stimulating growth in the student and (2) to have a positive impact on the world outside the school.
 The only requirements associated with practicum are to adequately document and reflect on the experience.

-Second Language Studies augment students’ connections to other cultures and enhances their understanding of their native language.
+Second Language Studies augment students’ connections to other cultures and enhance their understanding of their native language.
 Students may choose to study Spanish or Mandarin Chinese.
 As students progress, they work toward complete fluency in both written and oral communication.
 To that end, all students participate in spoken language, aural activities, reading, and writing.
 All language studies are couched in holistic studies of the cultures in which the language is spoken natively.
 (Two-year course for grades 9, 10)

 Design Technology is a course centered around the “making” mentality, which encourages students to create things that are simply practical, strictly artistic, or anything in between.
 Students receive lessons in woodworking and complete large projects as groups after working on hand-drawn 2D design blueprints for their projects.
 They quickly progress to designing digitally in 2D using Adobe Illustrator to create laser-cut projects of their choosing.
 The semester culminates with 3D design with students working on projects involving 3D Printing or CNC Routing.
 (One semester required in grades 9, 10.)